jeanbarrossilva/jeanbarrossilva/README.md

 #### Journey

-I started because a creator I followed had this brilliant idea of creating a website with some puzzles to which the answers were hiddenly spread throughout his videos ([here](https://www.youtube.com/watch?v=8FzyVH6FnGk)'s the one in which he reveals and solves them); I found that absolutely genius and decided that I would try to do something similar, with some adaptations here and there to make it mine.
+I started because a creator I followed had this brilliant idea of creating a website with some riddles to which the answers were hiddenly spread throughout his videos ([here](https://www.youtube.com/watch?v=8FzyVH6FnGk)'s the one in which he reveals and solves them); I found that absolutely genius and decided that I would try to do something similar, with some adaptations here and there to make it mine.
 From there, it was HTML, CSS and JavaScript, then it scalated to Python, and, finally, Android with Java and Kotlin, which is what I chose to primarily continue doing to this day.

 [<img align="left" src="https://github.com/jeanbarrossilva/jeanbarrossilva/assets/38408390/2ba035ef-8af0-4c5f-985f-f7db01caad1a" width="265" />](https://www.youtube.com/watch?v=xRD9LdpxYI4)
 [<img src="https://github.com/jeanbarrossilva/jeanbarrossilva/assets/38408390/461e477a-b44d-4ca4-abc5-0d193d31eb11" width="265" />](https://www.youtube.com/watch?v=-wNJTEHWwkE)